-In January 2020, the Bitcoin Association (BA) formed the Technical Standards Committee (TSC) to design and oversee the Technical Standards Program (TSP).
-The mission statement of the TSP is to:
+In January 2020, the Bitcoin Association formed the Technical Standards Committee (TSC) to design and oversee the Bitcoin SV Technical Standards program.
+The mission statement of the TSC is to:

 There are several trigger conditions that can cause a member’s tenure to terminate early:

-The process for amending, or defining new processes, is as follows:
+The method for amending or defining new processes, is as follows:

 |Proposer||The individual or group of industry players who collectively identify the need for a standard|